 You can build a productive and effective team by focusing on structure, psychological safety, realistic goals, and establishing feedback.
 It's important to be flexible throughout the process and willing to change how the team is operating in order to reach goals more effectively.

 Want to learn more about how organizational behavior can provide solutions to common workplace problems?
-Then a career in the field of Organizational Behavior could be your calling.
+Then a career in the field of Organizational Psychology could be your calling.
 For more information contact Alliant International University.